A

 only very close conjunctions and oppositions

-other person's birth chart placements are considered.
-However,
+person's birth chart placements are considered.
+However, being forever

-being forever an iconoclast, I confess that I tentatively find
+an iconoclast, I confess that I tentatively find myself willing to

-myself willing to consider orbs as large as 3 or (on the very
+consider orbs as large as 3 degrees (on the very far end) within the

 Solstice